git-fabus/git-fabus/README.md

 ### Hi there 👋
 I am currently working on mainly latex based projects and my own small website.
-Feel free to get in touch with me.
+Feel free to get in touch with me (English / German).
 I am interesed in the following topics:

 - Everything to do with Math
 - Programming, but I am not the best